liamzebedee/bitweavd/docs/GUIDE.md

 These are some valuable papers on P2P.
+Obviously the newer the paper, the more likely the chance that it will be better than previous years.

 ### General
 * bitcoin: blockchain, distributed timestamp server